question from a user

 AlphaMD's Answer

-If your current TRT provider has suggested to wait until reviewing bloodwork, we would follow their directions.
+If your current TRT provider has suggested to wait until reviewing bloodwork, following their directions is the right call.

-For any patient of ours who had nipple sensitivity, that's one of the main signs of needing something to adjust Estrogen, and we would ask that they take a mild dose at that time & during future weeks.
+For patients on the AlphaMD platform who have had nipple sensitivity, that's one of the main signs of needing something to adjust Estrogen, and the provider overseeing their care would typically have them take a mild dose at that time & during future weeks.

 Many men end up not needing AIs, whereas some have nipple sensitivity every single injection if they don't.
-We tend to start patients who need it on 0.5mg once weekly, then adjust from there, always shooting for the lowest needed dose to not over suppress Estrogen.
+Patients who need it are usually started on 0.5mg once weekly, with adjustments from there, always shooting for the lowest needed dose to not over suppress Estrogen.

 Enter your email address now to receive $30 off your first month’s cost, other discounts, and additional information about TRT.